MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Finding commands

-Commands in the CLI are organized as _commands_ of _groups_.
+Azure CLI commands are organized as _commands_ of _groups_.
 Each group represents an Azure service, and commands operate on that service.

 To search for commands, use [az find](/cli/azure/reference-index#az_find).
 For example, to search for command names containing `secret`, use the following command: